patrickfrey/mewa/doc/glossary.md

 ## Glossary of Formal Languages
+### Context Free Grammar
+Type of grammar with rewrite rules that substitute one nonterminal by a (possibly empty) sequence of terminals or nonterminals independent of the context.
+Also referred to as Chomsky Type 2 grammar. and Further reading in [Wikipedia: Context Free Grammar](https://en.wikipedia.org/wiki/Context-free_grammar).

 ### Terminal
 A basic item of the language.
 Further reading in [Wikipedia: Context Free Grammar](https://en.wikipedia.org/wiki/Context-free_grammar).

 ### Nonterminal
 A named structure of the language.
 Further reading in [Wikipedia: Context Free Grammar](https://en.wikipedia.org/wiki/Context-free_grammar).

-### Context Free Grammar
-Type of grammar with rewrite rules that substitute one nonterminal by a (possibly empty) sequence of terminals or nonterminals independent of the context.
-Also referred to as Chomsky Type 2 grammar. and Further reading in [Wikipedia: Context Free Grammar](https://en.wikipedia.org/wiki/Context-free_grammar).
+### BNF / EBNF / Yacc/Bison
+Languages to describe a context free grammar.
+There exist many dialects for a formal description of a context free language grammar based on BNF.
+The most silimar to _Mewa_ is the language used in [Yacc/Bison](https://www.cs.ccu.edu.tw/~naiwei/cs5605/YaccBison.html).
+Further reading in [Wikipedia: Backus-Naur form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) and [Wikipedia: Extended Backus-Naur form](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form).

 ### LALR(1)
 The class of language covered by grammars that can be implemented with _mewa_.
 Further reading in [Wikipedia: Context Free Grammar](https://en.wikipedia.org/wiki/LALR_parser).

-### EBNF
+### Lexer
-Language to describe a context free grammar.
-Further reading in [Wikipedia: Extended Backus-Naur form](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form).

-#### The _Mewa_ Grammar Description Language ###
-_Mewa_ uses a language to describe a grammar derived from EBNF.
-It does not use commas to separate elements on the right hand of a production and it uses rules with regular expressions to describe lexems.
-It also restricts itself to classes of languages where space has no meaning.
-It adds callbacks to the typesystem and some commands to define scope in the language.
-See [The _Mewa_ Grammar](grammar.md).
+Component that scans the input and produces a stream of items called lexems that are the atoms the grammar of the language is based on.
+It provides a sequence of items like identifiers, cardinal or floating point numbers, strings or operators instead of characters.
+In _Mewa_ the _lexer_ is defined as a set of named patterns.
+The patterns are regular expressions that are matched on the first/next non whitespace character in the input.
+Contradicting _lexem_ definitions are resoved in _Mewa_ by selecting the longest match or the first definition for matches of the same length.